 What we do

-Parents have a legal duty to ensure that their child of compulsory school age (5 years to 16 years), is in receipt of a suitable education and, where they are registered at a school, that they attend regularly.
-The local authority has a duty to make sure that parents undertake this responsibility.
+Parents/carers have a legal duty to ensure that their child/young person of compulsory school age (5 years to 16 years), is in receipt of a suitable education and, where they are registered at a school, that they attend regularly.
+The Local Authority has a duty to make sure that parents/carers undertake this responsibility.
 In Sutton this duty is carried out by the Borough School Attendance Service (BSAS).
-The service’s main task is to help improve pupils’ attendance and reduce unnecessary absence by working closely with schools, pupils and their parents, and with other services and agencies to promote, encourage and, where necessary, enforce regular school attendance.
+The service’s main task is to help improve pupils’ attendance and reduce unnecessary absence by working closely with schools, pupils and their parents/carers, and with other services and agencies to promote, encourage and, where necessary, enforce regular school attendance.

-On receipt of a referral, the BSAO will arrange to meet with the parent/s and child to identify any problems that are causing irregular attendance, inform the parent/s of their legal responsibilities and agree actions to resolve any identified issues.
-A monitoring period will be agreed followed by a review meeting.
+On receipt of a referral, the BSAO will arrange to meet with the parent/s or carer/s and child/young person to identify any problems that are causing irregular attendance, inform the parent/s or carer/s of their legal responsibilities and agree actions to resolve any identified issues.
+A monitoring period will be agreed, followed by a review meeting.
 If attendance fails to improve, the BSAS court officer may issue a penalty notice or take legal action via the court.
-BSAOs maintain a record of any work undertaken on a Tribal database.
+BSAOs maintain a record of any work undertaken on a Synergy database.

 Other duties undertaken by the BSAS include:

-- preventative work including delivering new parent talks and facilitating attendance projects
+- preventative work including delivering new parent/carer talks and facilitating attendance projects

 - carrying out attendance audits in schools to review their attendance procedures and encourage good practice.